afragen/add-custom-header-images/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Remove default header images and load custom header images from <strong>The Headers</strong> page.
+Remove default header images and load custom header images from 'The Headers' page.
 Allows for easy selection of random header images in your theme.

 == Description ==